Attribute Definition#

 Custom Getters And Setters#

-For example, CouchbaseOrm provides the :default attribute option to write a default value into the attribute.
-If you wish to have a attribute default value in your application but do not wish to persist it, you can override the getter as follows:
+default value into the attribute.
+If you wish to have a attribute default value

 class DistanceMeasurement < CouchbaseOrm::Base